gsmainclusivetechlab/mmapi-nodejs-sdk/docs/merchantPayment/createMerchantTransaction.Readme.md

 # Create A MerchantPay Transaction

-`Here, CreateAMerchantPayTransactionRequest() creates a POST request to /transactions/type/merchantpay`
+`Here, createMerchantTransaction() creates a POST request to /transactions/type/merchantpay`

 > `Provided with a valid object representation, this endpoint allows for a new transaction to be created for a given transaction type 'merchantpay' passed via the URL.`